 To begin, invite your student or child to use the safety scissors to cut off the rim around the silver paper plate.

-My younger kid enjoyed making abstract designs, but my teen loved to create shiny mandalas using much smaller pieces of the silver paper plate.
+My younger child enjoyed making abstract designs, but my teen loved creating shiny mandalas using much smaller pieces of the silver paper plate.

 Be sure to display your shiny collage artwork proudly in your home or classroom!